Third Workshop on Practical Aspects of Automated Reasoning

 GENERAL INFORMATION

-The Third Workshop on Practical Aspects of Automated Reasoning will be held in June 2012 in Manchester, UK.
-PAAR will be associated with the 6th International Joint Conference on Automated Reasoning (IJCAR-2012), part of the Alan Turing Year 2012, and collocated with The Alan Turing Centenary Conference.
+The Third Workshop on Practical Aspects of Automated Reasoning was held on June 30th amd July 1st, 2012 in Manchester, UK.
+PAAR was be associated with the 6th International Joint Conference on Automated Reasoning (IJCAR-2012), part of the Alan Turing Year 2012, and collocated with The Alan Turing Centenary Conference.

 SCOPE